SFHMMY-GAHG/GAHG-Android/README.md

 	* In Execute()
 		- SharedPreferences
 		- check if username is not null
-		- concat username to string from edittext
+		- concatenate username to string from editText
 	* AsyncTask
 		- create and copy all the code
 	* Add remote_settings to PreferenceActivity